payzippy/rails-sdk-payzippy/README.md

 3. Go inside the folder and run "bundle install" to install missing gems.

-4. Enter rails s in your terminal and goto localhost:3000/api/charging/charging/show for Charging API and from there Query and refund API can also be accessed.
+4. Enter rails s in your terminal and goto localhost:3000/ and from there to Charging, Query and refund API can also be accessed.